renaissance-publishing/renaissance/content/chapters/23-races.md

 Special: The weapon continues to fire as long as the catch is depressed.
 The bolt can be "tapped" to fire a single bolt, given a *short* squeeze to fire several bolts, or held down to fire all the bolts in the magazine.

-When firing the crossbow, choose wether to *tap* the trigger, give it a *short squeeze*, or *empty the magazine*, and use the following modifiers:
+When firing the crossbow, choose whether to *tap* the trigger, give it a *short squeeze*, or *empty the magazine*, and use the following modifiers:

 - a *tap* first a single bolt and functions normally.
 - a *short* squeeze uses up to 3 bolts; if all three are fired, deals \+1d10 DV, and gains +10 to the attack check.